 Eight EU countries tell Israel to pay up after destroying solar panels donated to Bedouin village.

 European Union is the main financier of the infrastructure systematically destroyed by Israel in Palestine.
 It’s not the first time she asks for her money back.
 EU’s been asking for her money back for decades!
 The situation is ludicrous.
 She pays, Israel blows it up, she pays, Israel blows it up, she pays… Meanwhile, European tax payers pay for infrastructure on ever smaller pieces of land, until there will be no more Palestine!
 And, make no mistake, the end of Palestine is only the beginning of the Zio madmen’s hubristic expansion.

-If you think by creeping before the Zios you make them better men, you’re badly mistaken. #BDS
+If you think that by creeping before the Zionists you make them better men, you’re badly mistaken.

 Chelsea Clinton: I Left the Church When I Was 6 Because It Opposed Abortion.

 I left the Church when I was 4 because I preferred reading Kant.

 I left the Church when I was 3 because they had no porn magazines.

 The calling of the white race is the call of the wild: a wilderness of white fangs.
 High-IQ, undemocratic, socialist yellow race knows it.